 Young Writers Contest Winners

-Live Oak Public Libraries is pleased to announce the winners of the 2012 Savannah Children’s Book Festival Young Writers Contest.
-There were 710 submissions in this ninth year of the annual writing competition.
+Live Oak Public Libraries is pleased to announce the winners of its 2013 Savannah Children’s Book Festival (SCBF) Young Writers Contest.
+This is the tenth year of the annual writing competition.
 Entrants range in age from students in kindergarten to college, and attend public, private and home schools.

-This year’s winners are invited to a reception in their honor at the Bull Street Library on Wednesday, November 7, at 5 p.m.
-They will read their winning entries, meet the judges, and receive their awards at that time.
+This year’s contest winners are invited to a reception in their honor on Tuesday, November 12, at 5:30 p.m. at the City of Savannah’s Dept. of Cultural Affairs, 9 W. Henry St. They will read their winning entries, meet the judges, and receive their awards at that time.
 The public is invited to attend.

-The judges’ selections for the 2012 winning entries are:
+The judges’ selections for the winning entries in the 2013 Young Writers Contest are:

 Grades K – 2

 “A Mighty Volcano” by Laila Aziz, Grade 1, Home School

 “Loosing A Tooth” by Elijah Vaz, Grade 2, West Chatham Elementary School

 “Winter” by Duncan Hodges, Grade 2, Hesse K-8 School